jibbius/jackbarker-com-au/_posts/2017-04-30-github-pages-gemfile.markdown

 title:  "Working Offline with Github Pages"
 desc:   "How (not) to tailor your Gemfile, to ensure your local Jekyll environment uses Github Pages' plugin versions even when offline."
 date:   2017-04-30
-last-modified: 2017-05-08 00:00:00
+last-modified: 2017-05-08
 author: Jack Barker
 tags:   [ Jekyll, Github Pages, hacks ]
 img: "/2017/gemfile2"
 ---

+{%include update.html
-{% include update.html heading="Update - 8 May 2017" text="Whilst the below is a novel solution to this problem, I have since found a far simpler solution (discussed at the end of the article).
+heading="Update - 8 May 2017"
+text="Whilst the below is a novel solution to this problem, I have since found a far simpler solution (discussed at the end of the article).
 There are merits for each, and it provides for interesting discussion.
-Have a read and judge for yourself?" %}
+Have a read and judge for yourself?"
+%}

 ## The Problem
 When you run a (Jekyll) GitHub pages site locally, how do you ensure that you are using the same gems (plugins) and versions as will be used on GitHub?